-The Transitional Vocational Program is offered at GPRC’s Fairview Campus.
+The Transitional Vocational Program is offered at GPRC’s Fairview campus.
 Fairview is a small vibrant community of approximately 3,500 people in the Peace River region of northern Alberta.

-This course prepares the student for entry into the competitive job market and develops basic work skills.
+This area prepares the student for entry into the competitive job market and develops basic work skills.
 In the classroom students will study courses such as: Employee Strategies for Success, Job Safety, Driver Preparation and WHMIS.

 Students spend an average of 12 hours per week in class and they can expect to spend an additional 6-8 hours each week doing homework and studying.

 Student residence living is an integral component of the program.
 Students live on campus in townhouses or apartment-style suites, with roommates from the same program.
 Although the suites are unsupervised to simulate actual community living, there is always on-site support.
 In addition to cooking and basic home care, students learn budgeting, interpersonal and problem-solving skills, community involvement and social skills.
 Their instructor comes to the apartment once a week to further train and support them.
 Students will identify any areas with which they will always need assistance, so they know what kinds of support to look for in their own community.

 Students will be placed at a worksite in the community of Fairview to help them prepare for the competitive job market.

 Good work habits and skills can only be developed in a real workplace.
 Students are initially placed in a part-time position (approximately 24 hours per week) in Fairview during the Fall and Winter Semesters.
 During this time, they gain hands-on experience and training.

 In the Spring Semester students will participate in two community living work placements which simulate full-time employment and successful independent community living.
 This work placement will include a five-week and a nine-week full-time work placement in the student’s community of choice.